 Northrup Creek has only one official trail, but it’s a delight — an 8.5-mile loop that explores the surrounding hills and runs along its namesake creek.
 The Northrup Creek Horse Trail takes you through moss-draped forests dotted with old-growth trees, and through a couple of clear-cut areas that offer nice views of the Coast Range.
 In places, the forest canopy is so dense that there is little undergrowth, but in most places the vegetation is lush.

-The highlight of the Northrup Creek Horse Trail is, in my opinion, the stretch along pretty Northrup Creek, which features the most immense old-growth maples I’ve ever seen.
-I had no idea maple trees could get so massive!
+The highlight of the Northrup Creek Horse Trail is, in my opinion, the stretch along pretty Northrup Creek, which features immense old-growth maple trees.
 You’ll see some good-sized cedars and firs along the trail as well.

-More Information: Northrup Creek Horse Camp and the Northrup Creek Horse Trail are covered in more detail in Riding Northwest Oregon Horse Trails, by Kim McCarrel, (Ponderosa Press, 2017).
-Available at www.NWhorsetrails.com.
+More Information: Northrup Creek Horse Camp and the Northrup Creek Horse Trail are covered in Riding Northwest Oregon Horse Trails, by Kim McCarrel, available at www.NWhorsetrails.com.